-There is an application enclosed in this Notice of Availability (NOA) packet, complete it and submit it to Park Concession Management, LLC, 321 North Clark Street, Suite 3400, Chicago, Illinois 60654.
+Complete the on-line application for the Notice of Availability (NOA).
 Before completing and signing the application, we encourage you to review the entire content of the packet.
 It contains a list of available locations and information on the sponsorship program.
 If you are selected to participate in the Chicago Park District’s Concession Program, you will be contacted to negotiate a “Concession Permit Agreement” for the season.

 At a minimum, you should plan for:

 - An annual Business License Fee of $ 75 to $125.00

 - Food Sanitation Permit – Cost of permit varies depending on location size and product mix.

 - Insurance – Minimum liability policy limit shall be, but not limited to, $1,000,000 per occurrence and $2,000,000 in the aggregate.

 - Registration fees for a Foodservice Sanitation Class (approx. $320.00/person);